 - Larger events would utilise the whole or at least a substantial part of the Leederville Oval and its amenities.
-The larger events are all proposed to be family friendly, with the exception of a New Year's Eve event; and - Smaller events would be confined to the Clubs' leased premises; the interconnecting area between the Clubs' leased areas at the rear of the first floor old grandstand; a small portion of the car park and the toilets at the rear of the grandstand.
+The larger events are all proposed to be family friendly, with the exception of a New Year's Eve event: and - Smaller events would be confined to the Clubs' leased premises; the interconnecting area between the Clubs' leased areas at the rear of the first floor old grandstand; a small portion of the car park and the toilets at the rear of the grandstand.
 The smaller events would either be family friendly or be confined to the internal areas and held at night.

-The Licensee has advised that the events using the oval are proposed to occur only between October and December each year and that no events would occur during the Western Australian Football League (WAFL) season.
-Events using the clubrooms and inter-connecting area could potentially be used throughout the year subject to approval from the Clubs.
+The Licensee has advised that the events are proposed to occur only between October and December each year and that no events would occur during the Western Australian Football League (WAFL) season.